- 1947 - 1949 (Creation)

 Related units of description

-- See Records of General Vice Presidents and Managing Directors (WB IBRD/IDA MDS); Garner has a few pieces of correspondence with McCloy.
+- See Records of General Vice Presidents and Managing Directors -- Robert L. Garner (WB IBRD/IDA MDS-01) for correspondence between President McCloy and Garner.

-- Records of Office of External Relations (WB IBRD/IDA EXT), has records of speeches and public appearances of President McCloy.
+- See Records of Office of External Relations (WB IBRD/IDA EXT) for copies of speeches made by President McCloy and records relating to other public appearances.

-- Joint Bank/Fund Library collection on Presidents of the World Bank (WB IBRD/IDA PRES), has a file on McCloy.
+- See Joint Bank/Fund Library collection on Presidents of the World Bank (WB IBRD/IDA PRES) for a file on President McCloy.

-- Reference collection on World Bank history (WB IBRD/IDA REF), has duplicate copies of McCloy papers from Amherst; the John J. McCloy Papers are in the Archives, Amherst College, Amherst, Massachusetts.
+- See Reference Collection on World Bank history (WB IBRD/IDA REF), which consist of duplicate copies of John J. McCloy papers from Amherst.
+The original John J. McCloy Papers are located in the Archives, Amherst College, Amherst, Massachusetts.